lonkaars/blog/posts/latex.md

 ## Hello world

+> I have recently made another repository on my profile for template files, you
+> can find it [here on github](https://github.com/lonkaars/templates) or [here
+> on git.pipeframe.xyz](https://git.pipeframe.xyz/lonkaars/templates).
+It
+> includes a latex starting point with more commonly used packages, and other
+> files I tend to copy from other projects

 LaTeX uses a lot of auxiliary files for compilation, so it's a good idea to create a new directory for every document.
 After creating a new directory,